^

 Internist, pulmonologist

-Menovazole is a medicine used to treat pathologies in the nasal cavity.
-Drops have an irritating effect on peripheral neuronal endings and have an antiseptic effect.
+Mentovazol is a medicine used to eliminate pathologies in the nasal cavity.
+The drops have an irritating effect on peripheral neural endings and have an antiseptic effect.

-Menthol stimulates the activity of the cold ends of the nasal mucosa, and phenyl salicylate demonstrates pronounced antibacterial activity.
-Vaseline oil has a softening effect on the nasal mucosa, and at the same time acts as a protection against chemical and mechanical irritants.
-[1]
+Menthol stimulates the activity of cold endings of the nasal mucosa, and phenyl salicylate demonstrates pronounced antibacterial activity.
+Vaseline oil has a softening effect on the nasal mucosa, and at the same time acts as protection against chemical and mechanical irritants. [ 1 ]

 ATC classification